joseeden/joeden/docs/Linux/Linux Notes/005-Attaching-multiple-EBS.md

   date: 2/27/2022
 ---

-## Selecting multiple EBS volumes and attaching them to the same instance

 ![](/img/docs/ebs-blocks.png)

+## Attaching multiple EBS volumes at the same time

 Just a short note.
 I created three EBS volumes to be used for my storage labs in Linux.
 I was going to attach them to a single instance at the same time but the **Attach volume** is greyed out in the **Actions** tab.